The Wild Flower Society

 Introduction

 The Wild Flower Society was founded in 1886 to encourage an appreciation of wild flowers and an interest in their accurate identification, initially among children.
-It soon expanded to include adults as well.
-Its formal aims are to:
+It soon expanded to

-• promote a greater knowledge of field botany among the general public and in particular among young people,
+- promote a greater knowledge of field botany among the general public and in particular among young people;

-• advance education in matters relating to the conservation of wild flowers and the countryside,
+- advance education in matters relating to the conservation of wild flowers and the countryside;

-• promote the conservation of the British flora.
+- promote the conservation of the British flora.

-A unique feature of the Wild Flower Society is its publication of the Field Botanists Record Book which members are encouraged to use to record their observations of wild flowers.
+A unique feature of the Wild Flower Society is its publication of the Field Botanist’s Record Book which members are encouraged to use to record their observations of wild flowers.

 Branches

-On joining the Society, adult members are allocated to regional branches.
 Under 18s join the Juniors Branch.
-Junior members turning 18 on or before 31 August move into a regional branch for the following calendar year.
+Junior members turning 18 on or before 31st August move into a regional branch for the following calendar year.

-Parnassus is a branch for those members who have recorded over 2000 wild plants in the British Isles and Ireland and wish to continue to record and report their plant finds.
 Each branch has a Branch Secretary whose role is to encourage members and help them with their field botany.
 Most Branch Secretaries welcome correspondence during the year and will respond to identification queries.
-A list of branches and secretaries appears on the Wild Flower Society’s web site and in each winter issue of the magazine.
+A list of branches and secretaries appears in the Society’s Year Book and on its website http://www.thewildflowersociety.org.uk/

 Meetings

-An annual programme of field meetings takes place, mostly in spring and summer.
-Details of these are given in the magazine and on Wild Flower Society’s web site.
-Members may bring guests to any meeting.
 All persons attending meetings do so at their own risk.
 Members are encouraged to volunteer to lead field meetings.

 The Society may also promote wild flowers and publicise its activities at public events.
 Any members interested in attending and helping at such an event should contact the Publicity Secretary.